Online, Virtual and Classroom Courses

 4. Review and communicate.

-We have a more detailed guide for the NG2/IG2 assessment available so you complete a thorough and air-tight risk assessment.
+We have a more detailed guide for the NG2/IG2 assessment available so you can complete a thorough and air-tight risk assessment.

 Do not fear failure either, there are a number of actions you can take should you be unsuccessful on your first attempt.

-You're now full prepped with all the information you need to know about the NEBOSH National General Certificate.
+You're now fully prepped with all the information you need to know about the NEBOSH National General Certificate.
 You can now head over to our course page below to try a course demo, read our FAQs and pick out your preferred learning method.

 Related Blogs